cloudfoundry/exemplar-release/README.md

 The [ShellCheck][shellcheck] tool can be used to find common errors in your `bash` scripts.
 This yet another reason to keep ERB out of your scripts!

-You can also possibly use [BATS](bats) unit tests, or similar testing frameworks.
+You can also possibly use [BATS][bats] unit tests, or similar testing frameworks.

 [shellcheck]: https://github.com/koalaman/shellcheck
 [bats]: https://github.com/sstephenson/bats